alejandroqh/memory39/README.md

 ### Configuration

-Add to your MCP client (Claude Desktop, Claude Code, etc.):
+Add to your MCP client config:

 ```json
 {